Behavior¶

 does the exact same thing as the aforementioned example.
 The resulting

-given the content above in a file test.qx
+given the content above in a file test.qx, the following commands

 produce what is shown in figure Fig. 9